 If you have been refused your preferred school(s), you will have the opportunity to place your child's name on a waiting list(s).
 You may wish to place your child's name on a waiting list for more than one school.
+However, you can only place your child's name on a waiting list for three schools.
 Children are placed on the waiting list according to the oversubscription criteria regardless of when their application was received.
 Within each criterion their place is ordered by shortest distance to the school measured in a straight line, from a single fixed central point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's Geographical Information System (GIS), with those living closer to the school receiving higher priority.

 If pupil numbers fall below the published admission number the place will be offered to the child at the top of the waiting list.
-This means a child who is on the waiting list will move down the list if another late application is received that falls within a higher priority under the oversubscription criteria.
+This means a child who is on the waiting list may move down the list if another late application is received that falls within a higher priority under the oversubscription criteria.

-Waiting lists for schools will be held for one term in the academic year i.e. 18 December 2015; no list will be held by any individual school or the Local Authority after this date.
+Waiting lists for schools will be held for one term in the academic year i.e. 31 December 2016; no list will be held by any individual school or the Local Authority after this date.

 All Learning Trust Schools have a defined geographic area called a catchment area.
-To find out which catchment area you live in log onto www.northtyneside.gov.uk or contact the Access Team on telephone number 0191 643 8724.
+To find out which catchment area you live in log onto www.northtyneside.gov.uk or contact: the Access Team on telephone number (0191) 643 8724

-If your child has a brother or sister residing at the same address (including adoptive siblings, half siblings, step siblings, long term fostered children) attending your preferred school in September 2015, the governing body will consider this as a sibling link.
+If your child has a brother or sister residing at the same address (including adoptive siblings, half siblings, step siblings, long term fostered children) attending your preferred school in September 2016, the governing body will consider this as a sibling link.
 However, no guarantee is given that siblings can transfer to the same school where the school is oversubscribed.